By Britta Foulis – Content Marketing Manager

 We pride ourselves on offering immersive, genuine and engaging safari experiences in the best locations that East African has to offer, one of these being the Serengeti.
 Often described as the quintessential safari destination, the Serengeti is not only home to hundreds of remarkable species but is also to one of the greatest spectacles in nature, The Great Wildebeest Migration.

 With three mobile-migration camps positioned in the best locations along the annual migration route, you’re guaranteed a front-row seat to all the heart-pounding action when staying with us.
 These camps move during the year in order to follow the herds on their epic 1 000-kilometre trek through Tanzania and Kenya.
-Join us at either Olakira Camp, Ubuntu Camp, or Kimondo Camp for a truly immersive and genuine safari experience of the Great Migration.
+Join us at either Olakira Migration Camp, Ubuntu Migration Camp, or Kimondo Migration Camp for a truly immersive and genuine safari experience of the Great Migration.

-Sayari Camp is well-known for its extraordinary wildlife sightings as well as its elegant and lush accommodations.
+Sayari is well-known for its extraordinary wildlife sightings as well as its elegant and lush accommodations.
 Super-comfortable hillside suits accompanied by a gorgeous rim-flow swimming pool overlooking the sweeping northern Serengeti plains mean it is no surprise that this camp is regularly voted one of the top safari escapes on the planet.

 Namiri Plains is set along the banks of Ngare Nanyuki River in a remote area of the eastern Serengeti.
 The plains surrounding the camp are famous for their lion and cheetah populations.
 Namiri Plains will soon be relaunching with upgraded accommodations as well as an enhanced in-camp guest experience.
 You can find out more about what the new Namiri Plains has to offer here.